-The Academy will enroll students in Young Fives and Kindergarten through eighth grade.
-The Academy may add grades with the prior written approval of the Charter Schools Office Director or the College Board.
+The Academy plans to enroll students in kindergarten through eighth grade and may add grades with the prior written approval of the Charter Schools Office Director or the College Board.

-Students of the Academy will be children who have reached the age of five (5) as set forth in MCL 380.1147:
+Students of the Academy will be children who have reached the age of five (5) as set forth in MCL 380.1147.
+A child may enroll in kindergarten if the child is at least 5 years of age on September 1, 2017.

-- For the 2014-2015 school year, a child may enroll in kindergarten if the child is at least 5 years of age on October 1, 2014. - For the 2015-2016 school year, a child may enroll in kindergarten if the child is at least 5 years of age on September 1, 2015. - If a child is not 5 years of age on the specified enrollment eligibility date but will be 5 years of age not later than December 1 of a school year, the parent or legal guardian of that child may enroll the child in kindergarten for that school year if the parent or legal guardian notifies the school in writing not later than June 1 before the beginning of the school year that he or she intends to enroll the child in kindergarten.
+If a child is not 5 years of age on the specified enrollment eligibility date but will be 5 years of age not later than December 1 of a school year, the parent or legal guardian of that child may enroll the child in kindergarten for that school year if the parent or legal guardian notifies the school in a timely manner.